MicrosoftDocs/msix-docs/msix-src/overview.md

 ## Supported platforms

-See [this article](supported-platforms.md) for a full list of platforms that support MSIX.
+For a full list of platforms that support MSIX see [MSIX features and supported platforms](supported-platforms.md).

+## Validation, testing, and troubleshooting

+For information about testing your MSIX implementation before deployment, see [MSIX Validation, Testing, and Troubleshooting](desktop/validation-overview.md).

 ## Benefits of app containers